EMDR: The therapy that rewrites trauma

 PTSD, Post-Traumatic Stress Disorder, is a common occurrence that doesn’t just apply to war veterans.
 You may be struggling with similar symptoms yourself, without realizing it.

-An alternative therapy that has been around for years, but is still relatively unknown, is being practiced by licensed therapists around the world and can reduce the symptoms of PTSD and trauma-related anxiety in just a few sessions.
+Though still relatively unknown, EMDR is an alternative therapy that has been around for years and is being practiced by licensed therapists around the world and can reduce the symptoms of PTSD and trauma-related anxiety in just a few sessions.

 A traumatic memory is like a file that has been filed incorrectly in a filing cabinet, it sticks out and disrupts the flow and order of things.
 With EMDR (Eye Movement Desensitization and Reprocessing) you can go back to that folder and file it correctly.
 After it’s filed correctly you can close the drawer and move on in your life without getting triggered.